 In its role as a DEX aggregator, the 0x API integrates both on- and off-chain liquidity.
 On-chain liquidity is sourced by sampling smart contract liquidity pools, such as Uniswap and Curve.
 Off-chain liquidity is sourced from professional market makers via the 0x Request-for-Quote (“RFQ”) System.

-If integrators request a standard quote from the 0x API, part or all of their quote may be sourced via the RFQ-T system.
-RFQ-T stands for “Request for Quote - Taker”.
+If integrators request a standard quote from the 0x API, part or all of their quote may be sourced via the RFQ system.
 In this system, the 0x API aggregates quotes from professional market makers, alongside quotes from AMMs.
 If the market-maker quotes are more competitive than AMM quotes, they may be included in the final price shown to the end-user.
 The end-user’s liquidity is ultimately provided by a combination of AMMs and professional market makers.
-Everything happens under the hood!
+Everything happens under-the-hood!

 takerAddressquery parameter.
 When an order containing this parameter gets hashed and signed by two counterparties, it is exclusive to those two counterparties.

 In addition to the 0x API configuration identifying trusted takers, it also contains a list of specific market makers that participate in the RFQ system.
 Each maker is identified by an HTTP endpoint URL, and each endpoint has an associated list of asset pairs for which that endpoint will provide quotes.
 For the instance at

 api.0x.org, the 0x team is maintaining a list of trusted market makers.

 If you represent a trading firm that would like to add liquidity to the 0x ecosystem via the RFQ system, please get in touch here: 0x RFQ Interest Form

 The firm quote resource is hosted at